RootsTech Family Search- Muscogee Creek Indian Freedmen Band • Virtual Booth • RootsTech 2022 • FamilySearch

 We are delighted that you are interested in learning more about the unparalleled cultural heritage and history of the Muscogee Creek Indian Freedmen!
 We desire that the untold history of the African Creek Indian is presented factually through historical documents, cultural events, and various educational programs that we implement and preserve in the pages of history.

 Our website is designed to serve two purposes.
 First, it will serve as a resource, providing historical facts regarding the history and cultural heritage of the African Creek Indian Freedmen.
 Second, it will provide information regarding our plight as citizens of the Muscogee Creek Nation about our political rights, defined by the Creek Treaty of 1866, Article 2.

-Check periodically for updates and calendar events that include conferences, genealogy workshops, and community projects.
-Don’t forget to view our Little Known History tab for information regarding the history of the Creek Indian Freedmen.
+Check periodically for updates and calendar events, including conferences, genealogy workshops, museum exhibits, and community preservation projects.
+Don’t forget to view our Little-Known History tab and Who are the Freedmen or African Creeks tab for information regarding the history of the Creek Freedmen.

 The descendants of Creek Indian Freedmen operate the Muscogee Creek Indian Freedmen Band, who were designated as Freedmen by the Dawes Commission in the late 1800s.

 |Article 2 of the Creek Treaty of June 14, 1866, provides that.|